ti-cortex-m4/demo-java-reactive-streams-old/readme.md

+* pause event generation, if possible

+otherwise:

 * buffer events in a bounded buffer
-* block the producer in the buffer is full
+* block the producer
 * drop events
-* pause generating events
 * cancel the events stream

 Backpressure shifts the overflow problem to the producer side, where it is supposed to be easier to solve.
 However, depending on the nature of the events and the implementation of the producer and the consumer, there may be better solutions than backpressure, such as simply dropping the events.